 UNICEF PHOTO OF THE YEAR 2018

-Each year, UNICEF Germany grants the “UNICEF Photo of the Year Award” to photos and photo series that best depict the personality and living conditions of children worldwide in an outstanding manner.
+Each year, UNICEF Germany has awarded the “UNICEF Photo of the Year Award” to photos and photo series that best depict the personality and living conditions of children worldwide in an outstanding manner.
 Here are the winner 2018.
 Text: Peter-Matthias Gaede, UNICEF.

 ANTONIO ARAGÓN RENUNCIO